ohmjs/ohm/doc/contributor-guide.md

 * When editing Ohm's own grammar (in `src/ohm-grammar.ohm`), run `npm run bootstrap` to re-build Ohm and test your changes.

+## Doing Development

+Here's the typical flow for developing a new Ohm feature:

+- Create a new feature branch off master, giving it a descriptive name.
+  E.g., `git checkout -b incremental-parsing master`.
+- Commit to your feature branch.
+- Use `git rebase` to keep your branch up to date with development that is taking place on the master branch.
+(You can also use `git merge`, if you prefer, but that will result in merge commits which you'll need to remove before review.)
+- When your feature is ready for review, push your branch and submit a pull request.
+Before pushing, make sure that your commit history is clean -- it should contain one commit for each _logical_ unit of work:

+    * A single commit is preferable.
+For larger features, more than one commit is ok.
+    * Do NOT include merge commits, or commits with mistakes that are fixed by a later commit.
+    * If necessary, you can use `git rebase -i` and/or `git merge --squash` to clean up your history.
+See [Git - Rewriting History](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) for more information.

 ### Pre-commit Checks

 When you run `npm install` in an Ohm checkout, it will automatically install